Harshit07979/apssensorfault/README.md

 The training set labeled “SMALLER” is present in the Code/Dataset/ folder and has been down-sampled by factor of 3 (stratified), from the complete training set.
 The test set is also present in the same folder.
 The dataset has 171 attributes.

-For more information on the dataset and to download the entire training data, visit the link: https://archive.ics.uci.edu/ml/datasets/APS+Failure+at+Scania+Trucks
+- To download the entire training data, visit the link: https://raw.githubusercontent.com/Harshit07979/apssensorfault/main/aps_failure_training_set1.csv

 ## Deployment
 ## PREREQUISITE